formkit/docs-content/inputs/toggle.md

 ## Basic example

-The `toggle` input offers a choice between one of two values; it's a great option when you want the user to toggle a feature on or off:
+The `toggle` input — sometimes called a "switch" — offers a choice between one of two values; it's a great option when you want the user to toggle a feature on or off:

 ::Example
 ---